-- 34. In the case of English companies, reference is made to sections 36 and 36A of the Companies Act 1985 under which a company may contract - under its common seal - through any person acting under its authority, express or implied, and a document signed by a director and the secretary of the company or by two directors and expressed to be executed by the company as a deed has the same effect as if executed under the common seal of the company.
+- 34. In the case of English, Welsh and Northern Irish companies, reference is made to section 43 of the Companies Act 2006 under which a company may contract - by writing under its common seal, or - through any person acting under its authority, express or implied.